nathancharlesjones/STM32F103C8T6-breakout-board/Supporting-documentation/_todo.md

   - [x] GD32F303CCT6
   - [x] GD32F103CBT6
 - [ ] Change "Standard" to "Standard_with-USB" and "Standard_no-USB" (or change all to "no-Vreg", "with_Vreg", with-HSE-OSC", "with-HSE-and-LSE-OSC"?)
+- [ ] Change spreadsheet to use lookups
+- [ ] Check cost of resistors/capacitors
+- [ ] Add note about ordering in qty 50/100